ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 Now deploy the changes by `sudo nixos-rebuild switch`, and then we can start the helix editor by `helix` command.

-## Add Custom Cache Mirror
+### Add Custom Cache Mirror

-> You can skip this section if you don't need to customize the cache mirror.
+> You can safely skip this section if you don't need to customize the cache mirror.

 To speed up package building, Nix provides <https://cache.nixos.org> to cache build results to avoid build every packages locally.